asjosik1991/lattice-symmetries/python/tutorial.md

 ### Time evolution

-Another example of capabilities of `lattice_symmetries` is time evolution.
+Another example of the capabilities of `lattice_symmetries` is time evolution.
-In order to apply time evolution, we will use the Chebyshev expansion of the matrix exponent:
+To apply time evolution, we will use the Chebyshev expansion of the matrix exponent:

 $$
 e^{iHt}=e^{-i(E^{*}_g+aW')t}[J_0(at)+\sum\limits^{\infty} 2(-i)^n J_n(at)T_n(H')]